ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 Yes.
 If your input values fall into a narrow range, then there will not be a particularly good distribution of nodes around the ring, which in turn, could cause a node to become overloaded and potentially crash.

 One trick that Amazon use in Dynamo is the idea of virtual nodes.
 This is where, instead of mapping a node to a single hash value on the ring, it is mapped to a set of values.
-This means that one physical node instance could be mapped to 10, or 20 or 50 hash value locations around the ring.
+This means that one physical node could be mapped to 10, or 20 or 50 hash value locations around the ring.
 Using this trick, you are much more likely to achieve an even node distribution around the ring.

-In addition to improving the distribution of nodes around the ring, you could have a different number of physical nodes per virtual node to account for differing storage capacities of the physical hardware running each node.
+In addition to improving the distribution of nodes around the ring, you could have a different number of virtual nodes per physical node to account for differing storage capacities of the physical hardware running each node.

 For instance, if the hardware on which one node is running has a 1Tb hard drive, then for instance, you might allocate 20 virtual nodes to this one physical node.
 However, if another node in the same ring is running on a machine with a 2Tb hard drive, you might choose to allocate 40 virtual nodes knowing that due to its increased storage capacity, this machine can handle a bigger hash value range.

 Unfortunately, the use of virtual nodes has a couple of downsides.

 Firstly, if a physical node goes down that has lots of virtual nodes assigned to it, then this has a large impact on the rest of the ring, because it appears that suddenly, lots of "nodes" have gone down.
 Now lots of other nodes will need to take over has value ranges that are no longer being looked after by these virtual nodes.

-The Dynamo paper, however, declares this to be a feature because if a physical node running on multiple virtual nodes goes down, then that node's workload becomes spread out around the ring, rather than being taken on a single successor.
-Although this point does tend to make sense, it’s somewhat harder to reason about objectively.
+The Dynamo paper, however, declares this to be a feature because if a physical node running multiple virtual nodes goes down, then the workload becomes spread out around the ring, rather than being taken on a single successor.
+Although this point does tend to make sense, it is somewhat harder to reason about objectively.

 Secondly, replication of virtual nodes is more complicated because you don't want to replicate data to two different virtual nodes if those nodes are running on the same physical machine, because then although you've replicated your data, you haven't achieved fault tolerance because the data still lives on the same hardware.